mpky/abrams_project/README.md

 #### Next Steps

+1. Further adjust layers in the CNN to see if I can further reduce Type I error.
-1. Use YOLO object detection to be able to immediately detect and track Abrams tanks.
+2. Use YOLO object detection or Fast R-CNN to immediately detect and track each M1 Abrams tanks in a given image.
-2. Determine what other systems or equipment are of similar "high-risk" and train models to detect them.
+3. Determine what other systems or equipment are of similar "high-risk" and train models to detect them.
+4. Use Django or Flask to build a GUI so that one can easily input their own images.